 The second icon is the blue plus sign .
 This is the icon responsible for adding a new record into your Address Book.
 When you click this icon, you will be presented with a blank record as seen below:

 The Details tab will be the first window you can edit, where you can enter the provider’s contact details such as their name, address, provider number, phone numbers, and email address.
 You also have the option of adding this person into a Category of either GP or Specialist.
 This is an important setting as this will determine the default referral duration for this person (either 12 or 3 months respectively) if they have a referral assigned to a patient.

 You are also able to select the specific specialty of this person, if they have one, from the Specialty drop down list.
 If you notice that the specialty you are looking for is not currently present in the drop-down list, you can contact Genie Support on 1300 889 362, or via email at firstname.lastname@example.org and we may be able to provide you with an execute command in order to add this specialty to your database.

-It is important to try an include as much information as possible in this window, as this will save time for you in the future when you need to obtain specific information about this provider from this window.
+It is important to try and include as much information as possible in this window, as this will save time for you in the future when you need to obtain specific information about this provider.

 On the right-hand side of the Details tab of Address Book record window, you will find several tick boxes that will either activate or deactivate some important settings for this provider.

 - Mark Contact is useful if you would like to mark this person’s record for grouping purposes.